kennytram/kennytram/README.md

 <h1 align="center">Hello World, I'm Kenny 👋</h1>
-<h4 align="center" style="font-size: 30px;">A Software Engineer, specializing in Full Stack Web Development, with a passion for eating sushi 🍣</h4>
+<h4 align="center" style="font-size: 30px;">A Software Engineer, specializing in Back-end Web Development, with a passion for eating sushi 🍣</h4>

 ### About Me

 <img align="right" src="rubber-ducky.gif" width="350" />

-- 🎓 I have a **Bachelor's degree in Computer Science**
+- 🎓 I graduated with a **Bachelor's (B.S.) degree in Computer Science**.

 - 🔭 I’m currently working on an **onboarding automation** project that works with several Google APIs and others.